shenlab-sinai/ngsplot/README.md

 1. (Optional) Install ngsplot package in Galaxy: read the `galaxy/README.txt` for instructions.
 A wiki will be provided to demonstrate the workflow of ngs.plot in Galaxy.

 # USAGE
-A wiki-page has been created for detailed explanation of each argument: [ProgramArguments101](https://github.com/shenlab-sinai/ngsplot/wiki/ProgramArguments101)

-When you type one of the commands without specifying any argument, the program will print out a brief usage.
-The following are basically copy & pasted from command console and are provided for quick reference.
+A wiki-page has been created for detailed explanation of each argument: [ProgramArguments101](https://github.com/shenlab-sinai/ngsplot/wiki/ProgramArguments101).
+Quick tip: when you type one of the commands without specifying any argument, the program will print out a brief usage.

 ## Manipulate annotation database and the use of option "-F"
 The `ngsplotdb.py` script is easy to use.
 Here are a few examples: